matthew-brett/pydagogue/git_annex_from_scratch.md

 handle.
 See the [annex.largefiles page](https://git-annex.branchable.com/tips/largefiles) for details.
 Note that `annex.largefiles` just identifies files that Git-Annex should handle.
-You can use values for `annex.largefile` to make Git-Annex always operate on files larger than a particular size, but you can also use that setting to configure Git / Git-Annex to select files by path name.
+You can use values for `annex.largefiles` to make Git-Annex always operate on files larger than a particular size, but you can also use that setting to configure Git / Git-Annex to select files by path name.